Top 10 Saddest Deaths In Horror Movies

 Marty Mikalski (Fran Kranz) - Cabin In the Woods

 In "Cabin In the Woods," Marty Mikalski, portrayed by Fran Kranz, is the comic relief turned tragic hero.
-His demise near the film's conclusion, after he's revealed as the film's final hope for survival, is as heartbreaking as it is surprising.
-Marty was my favorite character in a movie of all time.
-He was funny throughout the whole movie, and it was just sad how he died at the end.
+His demise near the film's conclusion, after he is revealed as the film's final hope for survival, is as heartbreaking as it is surprising.

 Marty was funny and awesome throughout the whole movie.
 It was just sad how he died at the end.